pyccel/psydac/doc/abstract.rst

-**SPL** is a Python/Fortran 2003 library for B-Splines/NURBS and Computer Aided Design Algorithms.
+**PSYDAC** is a Python/Fortran 2003 library for B-Splines/NURBS and Computer Aided Design Algorithms.

-**SPL** can be used in three different ways:
+**PSYDAC** can be used in three different ways:

 1. *Fortran 90/95* subroutines through the file **fortran/src/bsplines/bspline.F90**